ddnexus/pagy/docs/toolbox/paginators/keyset.md

   - `ActiveRecord::Relation` or `Sequel::Dataset` sets
   - Single or multiple ordered columns
   - Any combination of order directions
-- Unlikely the classic OFFSET pagination:
+- Unlike the classic OFFSET pagination:
-  - Its performance are reliably fast from start to end, no matter how big is your table.
+  - Its performance is reliably fast from start to end, no matter how big your table is.
   - It's completely accurate.
-Even with insertions or deletion of records during browsing, you will never have repeating or missing records
+Even with insertions or deletions of records during browsing, you will never have repeating or missing records.
   - Does not suffer from `RangeError`s
     !!!